Navigation |

 Himmler established the Nazi Party's intelligence service in 1931, appointing Reinhard Heydrich as its chief.
 This section of the SS was created to uncover the Party's enemies and keep them under surveillance.
 After the outbreak of the war, the SD was assigned operational tasks, joined the Einsatzgruppen,and played a central role in organizing and implementing the "Final Solution."

+The Gestapo was composed of professional police agents, unlike the SS or SA.
+The Gestapo, in addition to their own agents, had block wardens, who kept close watch on the tenants of their block.
+The Gestapo was everywhere.
+Even a hint of criticism of the National Socialist Regime could result in arrest.
 The Nazi party military and police agencies wielded their power violently, leaving a wake of terror and fatalities.
 Joseph Goebbels and Reinhard Heydrich orchestrated a night of terror in Germany, destroying synagogues, smashing windows of Jewish businesses and homes, looting, physically beating Jews, and arresting thousands of Jews who were then sent to concentration camps.
 On November 9 and 10, 1938, Kristallnacht,or "The Night of Broken Glass," was a turning point in the escalation of terror against Jews.
 A series of photographs of the destruction of Kristallnacht.

 Kristallnachtis explained in greater detail and the origin of the term is discussed.
 Concentration camps were a part of the perpetrators' systematic reign of terror.
 The SA and the SS units, during the first months following the Nazi seizure of power, established the camp at Dachau in March, 1933.
 Initially, Communists, Socialists, labor leaders, and other political opponents were the prisoners.
 Jews and homosexuals were sent next.
 By 1934, a unit of the SS, named the Death's Head Formations, was in charge of all the concentration camps.
 Prisoners were starved, forced into labor, tortured, and sometimes murdered in these camps.
 Following the successful German invasion of Poland in 1939, the Nazis had more than two million additional Jews under their administration.
 Heydrich was in charge of the Einsatzgruppen,(Special Duty groups), a military group which was responsible for implementing the Final Solution.
 In Poland, the Einsatzgruppenwere to move Jews from the countryside to larger cities, where ghettos were established.
 Their tactics included mocking, beard cutting, beating, torture, and arrest.
 As Jews were evacuated from the smaller towns, some were randomly seized from the streets and their homes, deported for forced labor, and brutally shot or beaten to death.

+Scenes of executions by mobile killing squads and a map from an Einsatzgruppe report.
 The deportation and "resettlement" of Jews and ghetto structure are thoroughly described.
 Primary source material is included.
 Detailed information about the Einsatzgruppenis given with primary source material.
 A growing collection of documents related to the Einsatzgruppenis available at this site.
 The day after the army advanced into the Soviet Union in 1941, the Einsatzgruppenfollowed.
 Their task was to kill masses of Jews.
 From 1941-42, the Einsatzgruppenmassacred over one million Jews with guns or in mobile killing vans.
 While the Einsatzgruppenmurdered Jews in the Soviet Union, Hitler constructed death camps to efficiently murder massive numbers of Jews in the rest of Europe.
 Hitler gave Himmler the task of creating the death camps.
 Six major annihilation camps were established in what is now Poland: Auschwitz, Chelmno, Belzec, Sobibór, Majdanek, and Treblinka.
 Trains transported Jews, first from the Polish ghettos, and then from France, Belgium, Holland, Norway, Austria, Czechoslovakia, Denmark, Greece, and Hungary.
 Each day, gas chambers killed thousands of Jews, whose bodies were then burned in huge crematoria and in open pits.
 Himmler's perverted logic twisted these unbelievable atrocities into acts of greatness: Most of you know what it means when 100 corpses are lying side by side, or 500 or 1000.
 To have stuck it out and at the same time--apart from exceptions caused by human weakness--to have remained decent fellows, that is what has made us hard.
 This is a page of glory in our history which has never been written and is never to be written....

 Adolf Eichmann (1906-1962) was instrumental in implementing the Final Solution, organizing transports of Jews from all over Europe to the killing centers.
 As SS lieutenant colonel and head of IVB4, the Jewish department of the Office for Reich Security, Eichmann served as secretary at the Wannsee Conference.
 He was arrested at the war's end in the American zone of Germany, but escaped to Latin America and disappeared.
 In 1960, members of the Israeli Secret Service discovered Eichmann in Argentina and through a covert action, transported him to Israel for trial.
 In December, 1961, Eichmann was sentenced to death and executed in Jerusalem.